 Walking around Nantucket yesterday brought up emotions in me that date back to my childhood.
-My reaction to seeing a certain type of well to do men and women, dressed in elite preppy styles, full of self confidence and sureness, implying a closed exclusive world, is not good.
+My reaction to seeing a certain type of well to do men and women, dressed in elite preppy styles, full of self-confidence and sureness, implying a closed exclusive world, is not good.
 It makes me cringe inside and feel uncomfortable.
 It also encourages my contempt.

 And then there are the Nantucket Reds.
 Murray’s Toggery Shop on Nantucket invented these faded red pants over seventy years ago, and they have become emblematic for the Nantucket look.
 Nantucket reds are seen everywhere on and off the island.
 They have been copied by many stores, but wherever Nantucket reds are seen they conjure up images of an elitist exclusive world that few can enter, and many aspire to.
 They are part of the Nantucket brand.
-They also seem to me quite silly.
+They also seem to me to be quite silly.

 The emotions that these fashions and their wearers brings up in me is hard to describe.
 They stand for an elite, preppy world that I have never felt part of.
-There is a certain type of well dressed person wandering the streets of Nantucket that brings out the worst in me.
+There is a certain type of well-dressed person wandering the streets of Nantucket that brings out the worst in me.
 Women, out for their morning fast walk, with designer exercise clothes, a water bottle in hand, power walking their way to fitness.

 And then there is the antisemitism that I learned about growing up.
 When I was about ten or eleven years of age, I remember my father telling me he had been invited to join a certain elite yacht club on the island that did not then allow Jews.
 The men who invited him to join did not know he was Jewish.
 Once they realized that he was Jewish, he told me, they would never let him join.
-I remember seeing young, handsome, well built boys taking out the small yacht club sail boats, from a nearby beach.
-I felt attraction to these handsome tanned boys as a young man but also recognized that I could not enter their world.
+I remember seeing young, handsome, well-built boys taking out the small yacht club sailboats from a nearby beach.
+I felt an attraction to these handsome tanned boys as a young man but also recognized that I could not enter their world.

 I have always have found success in work.
 The world of work never seemed to be populated by the Nantucket Red crowd.
-In work I found an earthiness and realness that I have always loved.
+In work, I found an earthiness and realness that I have always loved.
 Socially, I have never wanted to be part of the moneyed, successful, men and women who populate so much of Nantucket.
 I wanted something that I saw as more real and honest.

-As an adult, I have filled my time in Nantucket by reading, and spending time with family.
+As an adult, I have filled my time in Nantucket by reading and spending time with family.
 As an adult, I have come to love the charm and beauty of the island, but even today when I walk the streets of the island, I see the gulf between many, (but not all), of the other visitors and me.

 What is it about this world that painfully scratches something deep inside me?
-As a gay boy growing up and feeling different from a very young age, I think that Nantucket, and all it represents, puts a spotlight on that deep difference I felt.
+As a gay boy growing up and feeling different from a very young age, I think that Nantucket, and all it represents, put a spotlight on that deep difference I felt.